Part 3: The Fundamentals of Jollof Rice

 Substitute: Some people might consider a paste of sundried tomatoes a good substitute…I’m not sure.
 Yet.

-Commonly, meat stock is used in Nigeria, made fresh from beef, chicken or both.
+Commonly, meat stock (from bones) or broth (from meat flesh) is used in Nigeria, made fresh from beef, chicken or both.

 Substitute: Vegetable stock, to make it vegetarian/ vegan